KagisoLegodi/Module_5_KAGLEG394_BCL-2401_B_Kagiso-Legodi_JSL05-main/README.md

 During the development process, I encountered several challenges, including:

-1. **Removing Bullet Points**: Initially, I struggled with removing bullet points from the playlists.
-However, I researched and found that I could achieve this by styling the `ul` element with `list-style-type: none;` in CSS.
+1. **Removing Bullet Points**: Initially, I struggled with the default bullet points appearing in the playlists.
+Since I wanted to remove the bullets dynamically using JavaScript, I had to find an alternative solution.

 2. **Dynamic Element Creation**: Generating dynamic HTML elements for each Guardian's playlist posed a challenge.
 However, I overcame this by utilizing JavaScript's `createElement()` and `appendChild()` methods to create and append elements to the DOM.